Keyman Insurance Quotes And Key Person Policies 2026

 How long should keyman insurance last?

-Keyman insurance is not designed as an ultra-long type of cover as the needs of businesses change continually.
-Policy lengths of between five and ten years are the most typical duration for keyman insurance.
+These plans are not designed for very long periods, as businesses’ needs change continually.
+Policy lengths of five to ten years are the most typical duration for keyman insurance.